-Your application for re-credit will be considered on its merits in conjunction with the supporting documentation you provide.
-Your supporting documentation should provide enough detail for Student Services to make an informed decision regarding your case.
+Your application for re-credit will be considered primarily by the supporting documentation you provide.
+Your supporting documentation must address the three Commonwealth specified criteria.

 The person making the declaration must be aware first hand of the situation and the evidence must be contemporaneous.
 For example it is not considered acceptable evidence for a Doctor to write a letter stating that "6 months ago" you were suffering a certain condition, unless that Doctor actually examined you 6 months ago.